 In June 2011, we entered into a management consulting services agreement with Montrovest.
-Under the agreement, we pay Montrovest an annual retainer fee of €140,000 (\$193,000 in U.S. dollars) in exchange for services related to the raising of capital for international expansion projects and such other services relating to merchandising and/or marketing of the Company's products as the Company may request.
+Under the agreement, we pay Montrovest an annual retainer fee of €140,000 (\$152,000 in U.S. dollars) in exchange for services related to the raising of capital for international expansion projects and such other services relating to merchandising and/or marketing of our products as we may request.
 The agreement was in effect until June 2012 and will be extended automatically for successive terms of one year unless either party gives a 60 day notice of its intention not to renew.
-The yearly renewal of the agreement is subject to the review and approval of the Company's Corporate Governance Committee and the Board of Directors.
-Mr. Davide Barbaris Canonico, one of the Company's directors, is a member of the Supervisory Board of Directors of Montrovest and Mr. Carlo Coda-Nunziante, the Company's Vice President, Strategy was a managing director of Montrovest until June 30, 2012.
-In fiscal 2014, we paid €140,000 (approximately \$188,000 in U.S. dollars) under this agreement to Montrovest.
-In April 2014, the agreement was renewed for an additional one year period ending June 8, 2015.
+The yearly renewal of the agreement is subject to the review and approval of our Corporate Governance Committee and the Board of Directors.
+Mr. Davide Barberis Canonico, one of our directors, is a member of the Supervisory Board of Directors of Montrovest and Mr. Carlo Coda-Nunziante, our Vice President, Strategy was a managing director of Montrovest until June 30, 2012.
+Mr. Berclaz, one of our former directors, was the Chairman of the Supervisory Board of Directors of Montrovest prior to his death in April 2013.
+In fiscal 2015 and fiscal 2014, we paid €140,000 (approximately \$178,000 and \$188,000, respectively, in U.S. dollars) under this agreement to Montrovest.
+In April 2015, the agreement was renewed for an additional one year period ending June 8, 2016.
 Our Board of Directors approved our entering into the agreement and its renewal with Montrovest in accordance with our Code of Conduct relating to related party transactions.
-As a result of entering into amendments to our senior secured revolving loan agreement in June and July 2014 and term loan agreement, we are not permitted to make payments under this contract until we have executed the Recapitalization Plan.
+In February 2014, our Board of Directors approved the reimbursement to Montrovest of legal fees incurred by Montrovest in connection with the issuance of the \$5.0 million LC for our benefit up to a total amount of CAD\$75,000 (approximately \$60,000 in U.S. dollars).